 during a perio d means for continuing

 ormation in ar • al records and en d they be destroy Not Sure nergency contact and red in a disaster.

 B. F 1.
 ENVIRONME buildings meet I earthquake safet ty.

 ALL MOST SOME FEW NONE NOT SURE

 2. • • the ground or th

 ALL MOST SOME FEW NONE NOT SURE

 3. cou We have fas heavy furnis hings that co uld fall during ea rthquake shaking and

 ALL MOST SOME FEW NONE NOT SURE

 4. and We have sec gs and equip oment that co ould slide during o earthquake shaking

 ALL MOST SOME FEW NONE NOT SURE

-cooling device = = quipment, sto nd parapets, heating at could kill, injure
+5. We have secured supplies, lighting fixtures, roof elements, railings and parapets, heating and cooling devices, kitchen equipment, storage tanks and other items that could kill, injure people or impair educational continuity.

 ALL MOST SOME FEW NONE NOT SURE

 6. We have limi ited, isolated a and secured hazardous m aterials.

 ALL MOST SOME FEW NONE NOT SURE

 7. Our exit route es are marked l and are kep ot clear.

 ALL MOST SOME FEW NONE NOT SURE

 8. exti smoke detecto sprinkler system ns, fire hoses, and fire